-Dedman College is accepting the following applications for non-tenure track positions to begin Spring and/or Fall 2018:
+Dedman College is accepting the following applications for non-tenure track positions to begin Fall 2020

 Hiring is contingent upon the satisfactory completion of a background check.